-The development of the Project designs to incorporate cultural values into elements such as (but not limited to): (i) Cultural expression in artwork on road corridor features such as the tunnel, bridge and in landscape works and plantings. (ii) Water management principles. (iii) Biodiversity mitigation, offset and compensation measures implemented as part of the ELMP required by Condition 27. (iv) Signage of local features. (v) Naming of the new highway. (b) Review of the Accidental Discovery Protocol (as required by designation Condition 34) and any updates to this Protocol. (c) The development and implementation of agreed cultural protocols / tikanga appropriate to stages of the works or activities (for example: blessings, accidental discoveries, vegetation clearance, relocation of animals). (d) The development of cultural indicators covering matters such as (but not limited to) traditional association, mahinga kai and cultural stream health measures. (e) The development and implementation of a Cultural Monitoring Plan.
-The purpose of the Cultural Monitoring Plan is to set out the agreed cultural monitoring requirements and measures to be implemented during construction activities, to acknowledge the historic and living cultural values of the area to Ngāti Tama and to minimise potential adverse effects on these values.
+- 4a.
+The KFG shall be invited by the Requiring Authority to participate in the following (amongst other things): - (a) The development of the Project designs to incorporate cultural values into elements such as (but not limited to): - (i) Cultural expression in artwork on road corridor features such as the tunnel, bridge and in landscape works and plantings. - (ii) Water management principles. - (iii) Biodiversity mitigation, offset and compensation measures implemented as part of the ELMP required by Condition 27. - (iv) Signage of local features. - (v) Naming of the new highway. - (b) Review of the Accidental Discovery Protocol (as required by designation Condition 34) and any updates to this Protocol. - (c) The development and implementation of agreed cultural protocols / tikanga appropriate to stages of the works or activities (for example: blessings, accidental discoveries, vegetation clearance, relocation of animals). - (d) The development of cultural indicators covering matters such as (but not limited to) traditional association, mahinga kai and cultural stream health measures. - (e) The development and implementation of a Cultural Monitoring Plan.
+The purpose of the Cultural Monitoring Plan is to set out the agreed cultural monitoring requirements and measures to be implemented during construction activities, to acknowledge the historic and living cultural values of the area to Ngāti Tama and Mr and Mrs Pascoe in their kaitiaki role, and to minimise potential adverse effects on these values.
 The Plan shall be prepared by a person endorsed by the KFG and the Requiring Authority.
-Where the provisions of the Plan are not agreed by the Requiring Authority, reasons for the
+Where the provisions of the Plan are not agreed by the Requiring Authority, reasons for the disagreement will be provided in writing to TRONT and added to the agenda for the next KFG meeting.